 A major research focus in our laboratory is the construction of DNA-based architectures for applications in biology and materials science.
 Previous methods used only DNA to provide all design features, resulting in DNA-dense structures that are large and rigid.
 We developed a new approach to DNA construction, in which synthetic molecules control and modify DNA self-assembly (Science 2008, Chem.
 Soc.
 Rev. 2011, Nat.
 Rev. Mater.
 2017).
 We applied this strategy to three-dimensional DNA cages and nanotubes.
 We showed the first modular synthesis of prismatic DNA cages with deliberate variation of size and geometry, and controlled size switching with added DNA strands (JACS 2007, ChemComm.
 2011, JACS, 2012).
 We reported DNA cages (Nat.
 Chem.
 2013) and DNA nanotubes (Nat.
 Chem.
 2015, ACS Nano 2013), where geometry, length (Nat.
 Commun.
 2015) and dynamic character (ACS Nano 2015) could be precisely varied.

-We then reported a modular approach for the synthesis of DNA nanotubes, with ready control of geometry, size and stiffness of these assemblies, and ability to generate these in single-stranded ‘open’, and double-stranded ‘closed’ forms (Nature Nanotech.
-2009, 349).
-We showed the encapsulation and selective release of cargo within our DNA cages (Nature Chem.
-2010, 319, Nature Chem 2013, 868) and the control of nanotube length (J. Am.
+We then reported a modular approach for the synthesis of DNA nanotubes, with ready control of geometry, size and stiffness of these assemblies, and ability to generate these in single-stranded ‘open’, and double-stranded ‘closed’ forms (Nat.
+Nanotech.
+2009).
+We showed the encapsulation and selective release of cargo within our DNA cages (Nat.
 Chem.
-Soc.
-2010, 10212, Nature Chem.
+2010, Nat.
+Chem 2013) and the control of nanotube length (JACS 2010, Nat.
+Chem.
 2015).
-These cages can be reversibly anchored on lipid bilayers (JACS 2014, 12987).
+These cages can be reversibly anchored on lipid bilayers (JACS 2014).